qwer1298774168/IMPACT-CAM-Scenario-Analysis-abdnominal-obesity-/README.md

 prop_BAM_HR_nweight_0317.RDS: Ratio of CVD to non-CVD mortality, used to decompose total mortality in each Markov state into CVD and non-CVD components.

 Pop structure (China UN 2022 ref).RDS: UN-projected population data for 2015–2050.

+Other datasets are primarily used for the internal validation of IMPACT-CAM and are not within the scope of this study.

 ### Adjusted Transition Probability Data (Scenario data)